KnuckleCracker/CW4-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

   Screenshots are here
 'C:\Users\YOUR_USER\Documents\My Games\creeperworld4\screenshots\'

-   Use F11, or F12 and take a screenshot of the game (if you use both, that's also great.
+   Use F11, or F12(steam screenshot) and take a screenshot of the game (if you use both, that's also great).
 If you refer to a specific part of the screen, a smaller, localized screenshot helps, but the large screenshots let us see if something else in the game is an issue.

 4. Describe the bug
    A clear and concise description of what the bug is.
 Can you recreate it?
 What steps is needed to recreate it?